Rosetta Translate ¶

 In this section, you will learn about:

-This section uses examples extracted from the ISDA CDM, which is an industry model for which a rich set of mappings has been implemented.
+This section uses examples extracted from the Demonstration Model, a model based on vehicle taxonomy which is used for tutorial and training.
 Users are invited to refer to the Mapping Section of the Rosetta DSL documentation for further details on how mappings are implemented.

 In Rosetta, Ingestion is the process of converting an (electronic) input file into the format underpinned by a model.